 Now that we have established what we are talking about, let's move on to some analysis on what the ramifications, if any, are in using these techniques.

-Ramifications of artistic composites and unreal post-processing
+Ramifications of artistic composites and unreal post-processing in landscape photography

 For this section, I am going to take four separate approaches to describe what I believe to be the ramifications of the uses of these techniques.